 Whatever you’re considering there are a few things you need to keep in mind to help you decide what system best suits your needs.

-- Screen Size: In general, the 70″ displays are the right sizes for most classroom though you may be stuck in a closet-sized class or want one for an auditorium.
+- Screen Size: In general, the 70″ displays are the right sizes for most classrooms though you may be stuck in a closet-sized class or want one for an auditorium.